Deworming to increase school attendance

 The study by Michael and colleagues essentially confirmed the benefits of deworming, advocated for and facilitated the expansion of the programme that in 2018 alone treated over 450 million schoolchildren worldwide.

-This case study was updated in September 2022 to include recent program developments, particularly adaptations to the Covid-19 pandemic.
+This case study was originally published in October 2018 and updated in September 2022 to include recent program developments, particularly adaptations to the Covid-19 pandemic.

 Abdul Latif Jameel Poverty Action Lab (J-PAL).
 2017.
 “Roll Call: Getting Children into School.”
 J-PAL Policy Bulletin.
 Last modified August 2017. https://www.povertyactionlab.org/publication/roll-call-getting-children-school.